FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Results

-Tables \ref{tab:results_sentence} and \ref{tab:results_doc} present a comparative analysis of our method against SelfCheckGPT (SCGPT).
-In the sentence-level evaluation, FactSelfCheck-Text utilizing $max$ as an aggregation function achieves an AUC-PR score of $92.45$.
-It demonstrates that our approach is comparable in performance to the leading SCGPT variants -- Prompt ($93.60$) and NLI ($92.50$).
+Tables \ref{tab:results_sentence} and \ref{tab:results_sentence_fava} present a comparative analysis of our method against baselines.
+For WikiBio, FactSelfCheck-Text utilizing $max$ as an aggregation function achieves an AUC-PR score of $92.45$.
+It demonstrates that our approach is comparable in performance to the leading SelfCheckGPT (SCGPT) variants -- Prompt ($93.60$) and NLI ($92.50$).
 Notably, while our method operates at a more granular level, it maintains competitive performance with a marginal decrease of $1.2\%$ compared to the best SCGPT.
-Figure \ref{fig:pr_curve} illustrates the precision-recall trade-off across various detection thresholds.

-In the passage-level evaluation, our method achieves Pearson and Spearman correlation coefficients of $79.69$ and $76.68$, respectively.
-Although these results are lower than SCGPT (Prompt) ($83.12$ and $78.65$), they demonstrate the effective scalability of the fact-level detection to the sentence-level and passage-level detections.

-Among the FactSelfCheck (FSC) variants, FSC-Text, which performs the direct comparison between facts and samples, consistently outperforms FSC-KG, which relies on knowledge graph comparisons.
-FSC-Text offers computational advantages by eliminating the knowledge graph extraction step.
-However, FSC-KG may be more computationally efficient for processing longer samples with a lower fact density because of reduced token usage.
-Both variants perform better than the Frequency-based FSC, which employs a simple fact occurrence counting mechanism.
-This performance differential highlights the benefits of incorporating semantic matching and knowledge graph reasoning in hallucination detection.
-Nevertheless, the frequency-based method's computational efficiency may make it suitable for applications where its reduced accuracy is acceptable.
-Regarding aggregation functions, $max$ consistently yields better results than $mean$, as it is more sensitive to the presence of hallucinated facts in the text.
+It is important to note that comparing our method to SelfCheckGPT at the sentence level inherently disadvantages our approach, as we operate at a more granular level of analysis.
+Nevertheless, our method still achieves competitive performance despite this inherent challenge.